pkom79/email-metrics-cloud/docs/BRANDING.md

 - `.section-card`: Rounded card with border and padding.
 - `.section-header`: Title at left, controls at right.
 - Dashboard opportunity summary card (admin only): sits directly under the header row when gains are available.
 Use `rounded-xl` border with a subtle purple gradient (`from-purple-50 via-white to-white` light, `from-purple-950/40 via-gray-900 to-gray-900` dark).
 Padding `p-4 sm:p-5`.
 Totals row uses `text-xs font-semibold uppercase` label and `text-sm` values separated by 24px gaps.
 Breakdown list aligns right on desktop with `text-sm`, showing `{formatCurrency(value)} / {lift|savings}` in `font-medium`.

+### Marketing hero
+- Headline stays “Klaviyo Metrics Made {rotating word}” with the rotating list fixed to `['Simple','Useful','Valuable','Actionable']`.
+Additions/removals must be reflected in both the hero component and this document.
+- Subheadline pairs the “See what drives sales…” promise with time-bound offers such as “Sign up now to unlock lifetime access for free.”
+Keep it to two sentences with 16–18px text and no semicolons or em dashes.
+- The testimonial quote card sits under the subheadline, centered within `max-w-2xl`.
+Use `rounded-2xl border border-purple-200/70 dark:border-purple-800/60 bg-white/80 dark:bg-gray-900/60 p-6` plus a light shadow (`shadow-sm`).
+Quote text uses `text-base md:text-lg text-gray-900 dark:text-gray-100`, caption uses `text-sm font-medium text-gray-600 dark:text-gray-300`.
+- Quotes should mention how Email Metrics compares to Klaviyo, highlight ease of use, and quantify the outcome (e.g., “over $150k in additional revenue”).
+Keep names and roles short (two-part name + title + company).

 ### Empty states (standardized)
 - Use a dashed border card when a module is gated by view/range or has no sufficient data for the section:
   - Container: `rounded-2xl border border-dashed border-gray-200 dark:border-gray-800 p-10 bg-white dark:bg-gray-900`